 Email deliverability

-Email deliverability is the ability of an email to reach your recipient’s inbox rather than being blocked, sent to spam, or lost in transit.
-It depends on various factors, including sender reputation, email content, and recipient engagement.
-Ensuring good deliverability involves understanding the practices and criteria used by internet service providers (ISPs) and mailbox providers, who assess every incoming email to filter out unwanted or harmful messages.
+Email deliverability is the ability of your messages to successfully reach your recipients’ inboxes—instead of being blocked, sent to spam, or lost in transit.
+Deliverability depends on many factors, including your sender reputation, email content, domain alignment, and recipient engagement.
+To achieve good inbox placement, it’s essential to understand how internet service providers (ISPs) and mailbox providers (Gmail, Outlook, etc.) assess every incoming email to filter out unwanted or harmful messages.

 Reputation